aragon/developer-portal/docs/core/02-how-to-guides/01-plugin-development/01-implemention/01-plugin-types.md

 To enable upgradeable smart contracts (as well as cheap contract clones), the proxy pattern is used.

 Depending on your upgradeability requirements and the deployment method you choose, you can also greatly reduce the gas costs to distribute your plugin.
-However, the upgradeability and deployment method can also introduce caveats during [the plugin setup](docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/04-plugin-setup.md), especially for updating from an older version to a new one.
+However, the upgradeability and deployment method can introduce caveats during [the plugin setup](docs/core/01-how-it-works/02-the-dao-framework/02-plugin-marketplace/04-plugin-setup.md), especially when updating from an older version to a new one.

-The following table presents an overview of the different deployment methods and their benefits and drawbacks:
+The following table presents an overview of the different deployment methods with each of their benefits and drawbacks:

 | Deployment Method     | `new` Instantiation                              | Minimal Proxy (Clones)                            | Transparent Proxy                                | UUPS Proxy                                       |
 | --------------------- | ------------------------------------------------ | ------------------------------------------------- | ------------------------------------------------ | ------------------------------------------------ |